This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But seeing Newfoundland icebergs is a little like wildlife watching; you need some luck and flexibility to get it right.
 If you’re traveling to Newfoundland to see icebergs, here’s what you need to know for the best chance of success.

 What is Iceberg Alley?

-First, you should know that an iceberg is a chunk of glacier that has fallen off (never seen it?
-I’ve got a video of calving glacier — forming a new iceberg — in Alaska that opens in a new window).
+First, you should know that an iceberg is a chunk of glacier that has fallen off (never seen it? check out my video of calving glacier in Alaska — opens in a new window).
 These glaciers can be 10,000 years old, so the icebergs themselves are made of ancient ice.

 Every year, hundreds of glaciers from Greenland or the Canadian Arctic travel little by little to Iceberg Alley in Newfoundland, an area off the north and east coasts of the island, making it a reliable — and dramatic — place to see icebergs.